Oratorio dei Crociferi, Venice: History

 The oratory was part of a convent found by the Order of the Crociferi, a twelfth century order dedicated to ministering to soldiers and pilgrims participating in the crusades or travels to the Holy Land.
-They had been patronized by Doge Renier Zen, who endowed them with a large inheritance.
+They had been patronized by Doge Renier Zen, who endowed them with a large patrimony.
 By the 1300s, it had become a hospital.
 The complex here had become by the 15th century a hospice for poor women.

 The oratory was decorated with eight canvases depicting scenes from the Order of the Crociferi (1583-1592) by Palma il Giovane.
 The ceiling has a painting on wood of the Assumption of the Virgin with Angelic Musicians.
 A hospice at the site still remains adjacent to site.
 Relative to the elaborate Gesuiti facade, the oratory is plain entrance flanked by a house with four tall chimneys.
 This oratory is owned by the Instituzioni di Ricovero e di Educazione (IRE); entry is by reservation only.
 The site underwent restoration in 1982-1984.